CPA timeline: schedule and preparation

 The path to CPA Exam success: your CPA Exam schedule

 While passing the CPA Exam is the ultimate goal, it’s important to remember that there are a number of hurdles to clear between now and exam day.
 First things first: you need to determine your eligibility.
 Each state or jurisdiction has their own specific eligibility requirements regarding education stipulations, experience and residency.
-Visit the NASBA website to find eligibility information and review your jurisdiction’s specific prerequisites that you’ll need to complete prior to signing up for the exam.
+Visit the NASBA website to find eligibility information and review your jurisdiction’s specific prerequisites that you’ll need to complete prior to scheduling your CPA Exam.

 Administered by the AICPA®, the CPA Exam is split into four sections to test the minimum knowledge and skills required of a CPA.
 The exam content is frequently updated to reflect the most relevant information for newly licensed CPAs.
 In total, the exam takes 16 hours to complete, with four hours allotted for each section.
 The four exam sections are: